Tizooo/training/muscle-groups/chest.md

 **Form:** Lean forward to engage the chest muscles more effectively.
 Keep your elbows slightly flared and lower yourself until your upper arms are parallel to the ground before pushing back up.<br>
 **Focus:** Lower chest.<br>

-## Standing Cable Chest Fly:<br>
+## Standing Cable Chest Fly:
 **Sets:** 3<br>
 **Reps:** 20<br>
 **Form:** Stand with a slight forward lean, arms extended but slightly bent, and bring the cables together in a wide arc, squeezing your chest at the peak contraction.
-Return to the starting position with control.
+Return to the starting position with control.<br>
-**Focus:** Chest isolation for endurance and hypertrophy.
+**Focus:** Chest isolation for endurance and hypertrophy.<br>